Lawyers: Charles Vallow predicted who would be responsible for his death

 As a god, her mission was to carry out the work of the 144,000 at Christ’s second coming.
 That second coming was imminent.
 According to Lori, Jesus was headed to Earth in July 2020.
 And if Charles got in the way of that mission, Lori would murder him.

-These details and more have been unearthed from court documents from Charles' divorce filing against Lori.
-Arizona Republic reporter Chelsea Curtis, who first reported many of these details, shared the documents with the Post Register.
+These details and more have been unearthed from court documents from Charles’ divorce filing against Lori.
+Arizona Republic reporter Chelsea Curtis, who previously reported many of these details, shared the documents with the Post Register.
+(Justin Lum at Fox 10 Phoenix was the first to report on the documents.)

 The next day, Lori called Charles again.
 Except she didn’t call her husband of nearly 13 years Charles, the documents said.
 Lori kept referring to him as “Nick Schneider.”

-Note: Clarification: This article has been updated to reflect that the Charles and Lori Vallow divorce documents were first reported by Fox 10 Phoenix.